Orlík killers: Karel Kopáč

 After quitting, he found work as an arms dealer, mostly trading Škorpion machine pistols and grenades.
 He lived at Příčná 840/22 in Rudná, close to childhood friend and later accomplice, Vladimír Kuna.

 Ludvík Černý

 Ludvík "Pacient" Černý (born 25 May 1965) was the main killer of the group.
 Before the revolution, he worked as a bricklayer, but also secretly sold illegal goods as a fartsovchik.
 In 1985, he was convicted of theft and served a prison sentence.
 After the revolution, he found employment as a taxi driver at Mercedes-Benz Bohemia Praha, and often visited gyms and solariums (in one of which he would later meet Kopáč and Kuna).
 In 1992, Černý married, and in 1995, the couple had a son.
-He was well-liked by his neighbors, regarded as a good husband and nicknamed "Mimísek" by acquaintances due to his kind appearance.
+He was well-liked by his neighbours, regarded as a good husband and nicknamed "Mimísek" (loosely translated as "babyface") by acquaintances due to his kind appearance.

 Vladimír Kuna

 Vladimír Kuna (born 21 June 1964) was a childhood friend of Kopáč, who often accompanied him to the gyms Podolí.
 He would eventually set up his own gym in the cellar of his own home, where he stored a variety of weapons, including anti-tank RPG missiles.